MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

 ### -Source
 participantInfo
-To construct, please use Get-Help -Online and see NOTES section for SOURCE properties and create a hash table.
+To construct, see NOTES section for SOURCE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphParticipantInfo